 Details of roads (tarmacked carriageway and footways/pavements) closed temporarily for repair/maintenance can be found on the Islands Roads website.

-Please note NO public Rights of Way are closed because of concerns for Covid-19 contamination / transfer.
+No public Rights of Way are closed because of concerns for COVID-19 contamination or transfer.

 How to temporarily close a public right of way

 If you wish to apply to temporarily close a public right of way in order to undertake works on or near the path you will need to contact the Public Rights of Way service to discuss the closure.
 Please contact the service by email email@example.com or if it is an immediate emergency due to unforeseen safety reasons call 01983 821000 (9am to 5pm weekdays).